xiaoyuanxun/ICPSwap-OpenAPI/core/SwapPool.md

 There are two workflows to swap:

-- ICP/ICRC1/ICRC2: Token.approve -> Token.transfer -> SwapPool.deposit -> SwapPool.swap -> SwapPool.withdraw
+- ICP/ICRC1: Token.transfer -> SwapPool.deposit -> SwapPool.swap -> SwapPool.withdraw

-- DIP20-WICP/DIP20-XTC/EXT: Token.approve -> SwapPool.depositFrom -> SwapPool.swap -> SwapPool.withdraw
+- ICRC2/DIP20: Token.approve (approve to particular SwapPool) -> SwapPool.depositFrom -> SwapPool.swap -> SwapPool.withdraw

 ## Methods

-`deposit`: deposit token from current user's subaccount in pool to the current pool, for ICP/ICRC1/ICRC2 standards
+`deposit`: deposit token from current user's subaccount in pool to the current pool, for ICP/ICRC1 standards

 input:
 - token: canister id of the token